 There’s no question that it can be painful to compare buy vs. subscribe and bundle vs. a la carte alternatives, which can be a fruitless “apples to oranges” exercise.
 But your best decisions will come from knowing as much as you can about all cost contributors, then sitting down with a spreadsheet to compare their bottom line impacts over a time horizon that’s meaningful to your business.

 Optimizing network total cost of ownership is a Verinext specialty.
-Learn more about how we can help you create the perfect long-term infrastructure with our hybrid infrastructure cloud platforms.
+Learn how we can help you create the perfect long-term infrastructure with our hybrid infrastructure cloud platforms.